pokemon-it/docs/README.md

 - Max depth is 30.
 - Overriding bonus.
 Leftover amount will go to marketing beneficiary.
-- Bonus distributed from bonus portion of `Buy Back Tax`.
+- Bonus is distributed from bonus portion of `Buy Back Tax`.
 - Bonus allocation.

 | % | Usage |